-Although Romanian is not a Slavic language, it has absorbed some slavic vocabulary words.
+Although Romanian is not a Slavic language, it has absorbed some Slavic vocabulary words.
 The pronunciation of these can be more difficult for English speakers.

 In fact, the comparison between Spanish and Romanian has the lowest mutual intelligibility score than the comparison between any other two Romance languages.

-Because the Romanian language has had many influences from Slavic languages, its has evolved differently from the Spanish language.
+Because the Romanian language has had many influences from Slavic languages, it has evolved differently from the Spanish language.
 Also, dialects and differences in pronunciation are big reasons that these two languages are not mutually intelligible.

 There are many reasons to learn a new language.
-Maybe you would like to develop yourself and learn a new language for fun, you’re looking to have deeper conversations with your foreign friends or maybe you want to learn a new language for your daily job?
+Maybe you would like to develop yourself and learn a new language for fun, you’re looking to have deeper conversations with your foreign friends or maybe you want to learn a new language for your daily job.
 Either way, learning a new language is fun and interesting.